cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ### Prio3Aes128Histogram

-The basic histogram type.
-Each measurement is an arbitrary integer and the aggregate result is a histogram representation of the distribution of measurements.
-The histogram buckets are determined by an associated parameter `buckets`, a vector of monotonically increasing integers.
+This instance of Prio3 allows for estimating the distribution of the measurements by computing a simple histogram.
+Each measurement is an arbitrary integer and the aggregate result counts the number of measurements that fall in a set of fixed buckets.

 This instance of prio3 uses `PrgAes128` (see {{prg-constructions}}) as its PRG.
 Its validity circuit, denoted `Histogram`, uses `Field128` ({{field128}}) as its finite field.
-The measurement is encoded as a one-hot vector representing the bucket into which the measurement falls:
+The measurement is encoded as a one-hot vector representing the bucket into which the measurement falls (let `bucket` denote a sequence of monotonically increasing integers):

 ~~~
 def encode(Histogram, measurement: Integer):